 - Avoid swimming if dead fish are present.

 - Use extreme caution and avoid unnecessary risks if you encounter covered roads or fast-moving waters.
 The water may be deeper and moving faster than you think.

 Residents or facilities that provide water to the public including campgrounds, restaurants, summer camps, or daycares with private wells or septic systems submerged by flood waters should also take extra precautions.

-To find the location of local sewer treatment facilities, contact your local public works department.
+To find the location of local wastewater treatment facilities, contact your local public works department.

 For more information regarding recreation water safety tips, including the Virginia Department of Health’s “Safely Enjoy Virginia’s Natural Waters” brochure, visit: www.SwimHealthyVA.com.